Introduction

 Docker repo: <A cache repo if used, if not leave blank to use public docker hub>

 Note: This plugin is distributed inside a VMware* Photon OS 5.0 OVA.
 Refer to https://github.com/vmware/photon for more information.
 Photon OS 5.0 has its own security advisories tracked under https://github.com/vmware/photon/wiki/Security-Updates-5.
-Instructions are available on steps to resolve these advisories in the page.
+Instructions are available on the steps to resolve these advisories on the page.
 Often this involves a tdnf update within the command line (https://github.com/vmware/photon/wiki/Frequently-Asked-Questions#q-how-is-photon-os-patched)

 2.0 Changelog - Feature Update